hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 Amount of snapshot data shall be limited.
 Storing potentially unlimited number of snapshots is not allowed.

-It is allowed for the snapshot to become corrupted if more than 1 nodes fail simultaneously, per standard guarantees of `IMap`.
+It is allowed for the snapshot to become corrupted when the number of failed members is higher than the sync backup count of Jet IMaps, per standard guarantees of `IMap`.
 In such case exactly-once semantics is not guaranteed.
-This could be alleviated by increasing number of sync backups of `IMap` but is outside the scope of this change.

 The change does not aim to protect against "zombie" operations (operations executed very late by repetition logic).